Tubsamon/CRM-Workshop/README.md

 For xx workshop as below lists
  1. Analysis of Customer Behaviors
-    - To analyze intersting and consumer behavior from student in class.
+    - To analyze intersting and consumer behavior from students in class.
   2. Jobs to be done
    - About customer making progress towards desire future.
   3. Value Proposition
     - To analyze a day in life of classmates (including activities , pain and gain).